Mobile Brigade Corps: Gegana

 Gegana is a special branch detachment within the Brimob corps which have special abilities mainly in bomb disposal and counter-terrorist operations.
 On the other hand, it also specializes in the field of hostage rescue, intelligence and CBR (Chemical, biological and radiological) defense.
-The national Gegana unit is organized into a battalion headquarters company and (five) detachments which are:
+The national Gegana unit was for years organized into a battalion headquarters company and (five) company sized detachments which are: